 Note: If you wish to terminate one of your student employees due to poor work performance, it is best to handle the situation as briefly and simply as possible.
 You can tell the student that her/his “job assignment is finished,” or “ we will not be needing you to work after this Friday,” or “thank you for working with us, but as of this Friday, the department will no longer be needing your help” and provide some constructive feedback.

 3. a STUDENT may initiate termination of his/her position – procedure:

 The student will advise his/her supervisor that he/she will no longer be working there and the supervisor will send an e-mail… follow the steps in #2 above.

 4. the FINANCIAL AID OFFICE may terminate a student for reasons related to financial aid policies - procedure:

 IMPORTANT: All students are automatically "terminated" at the end of the fiscal year, June 30.

-All student workers must complete a new application/contract for the new fiscal year or they will not receive a time card, including those students you wish to re-hire.
+All student workers must complete a new application/contract and complete the FERPA training for the new fiscal year or they will not receive a time card, including those students you wish to re-hire.
 Additionally, all Federal Work-Study student workers must have a new FWS award listed on their Financial Aid Award Notification Letter for the new award year.

 Insurance for Student Employees: